+5.12.
 Cable Splices

-A two-hour and one-hour UL Classified fire resistive splices are available for Lifeline MC and Lifeline MC LSZH Cable.
-Installation of the splice and components selected must be in accordance with Technical Information Sheet (TIS) # 403 - Installation Instructions for Lifeline MC: Cable Splice Using Lifeline Ceramifiable Tape for the 2-hour listed splice according to Electrical Circuit Integrity System (FHIT) No. 50 and Technical Information Sheet (TIS) # 402 - Installation Instructions for Lifeline MC Cable Splice Using Ceramic Standoffs for the 1-hour listed splice according to Electrical Circuit Integrity System (FHIT) No. 50A.
+A one-hour UL Classified fire resistive splice is available for Lifeline MC and Lifeline MC LSZH Cable.
+Installation of the splice and components selected must be in accordance with Technical Information Sheet (TIS) # 402 - Installation Instructions for Lifeline MC Cable Splice Using Ceramic Standoffs.

+5.13.
 Other Installations

-For guidance regarding other installation contact the Lifeline team at Prysmian Cables & Systems (US) Inc. (859) 572-8000.
+For guidance regarding other installation contact the Lifeline team at Prysmian Cables & Systems (US) Inc. (800) 333-4248 x2600.

-POST-INSTALLATION
+6. POST INSTALLATION